Skip to page content

 • a strong background in producing artistically excellent events;

-• the skills and team necessary to bring events to fruition from all producing aspects, including financing, budgeting, marketing, and event planning;
+• the skills and team necessary to bring events to fruition from all production aspects, including financing, budgeting, marketing, and event planning;

 Please note that programs cannot be fundraisers or award shows, require solicitations, or represent political issues.
 This includes galas, red carpets, meet-and-greets, tabling, banners, and/or any VIP experiences.
 This also includes any solicitation or fundraising for your event if selected for the program.
 Previously awarded grants and the solicitation of additional grant funding are permitted from local and national foundations or municipalities.